-As we discussed, the motivation of speculative execution is to improve performance by running duplicate processing.
-There are several drawbacks.
-Firstly, if speculative execution is triggered, the completion of any task renders the work done by other duplicate tasks to be wasted.
-So the triggering of speculative execution should be avoided in the first place.
-Secondly, if the slowness of tasks is caused by intermittent and temporary resource contention, it is highly likely that they do not lag much behind and still complete earlier than their speculative tasks, which subverts the motivation of speculative execution.
-Thirdly, sometimes speculative execution deteriorates performance rather than improve it [120].
+RF regular task speculative task 1 $p \cdot E_L + q \cdot E{NL}$ $q \cdot p \cdot E_L + (1 - q \cdot p) \cdot E{NL}$ 2 $(1-q^2) \cdot E_L + q^2 \cdot E{NL}$ $(q^2+p)(1-q^2) \cdot E_L + (1-(q^2+p)(1-q^2)) \cdot E{NL}$ complete earlier than their speculative tasks, which subverts the motivation of speculative execution.
+Thirdly, sometimes speculative execution deteriorates performance rather than improve it [135].
 LTM reduces the invocations of speculative execution by proactively allocating more resources to laggards whenever possible and thus accelerating their execution.
-Fourthly, the tasks of a job may be heterogeneous intrinsically in that their execution time varies greatly depending upon both data size and the content of the data.
-For example, easy and difficult Sudoku puzzles have similar input sizes (9 x 9 grids) but require dramatically different amounts of computation.
-Speculative execution is not helpful because the efficiency variation is not mainly caused by extrinsic factors (e.g. faulty nodes) and the execution time will not be reduced significantly no matter how many speculative tasks are run.
+Fourthly, the tasks of a job may be heterogeneous intrinsically in that their run time varies greatly depending upon both data size and the content of the data.
+For example, easy and difficult Sudoku puzzles have similar input sizes (9 x 9 grids) but require substantially different amounts of computation to solve.
+Speculative execution is not helpful because the efficiency variation is not mainly caused by extrinsic factors (e.g. faulty nodes) and the run time will not be reduced significantly no matter how many speculative tasks are run.
 In that case, the tasks demanding the most computation progress slower than other tasks and thus are the laggards with small fastness.
 LTM speeds up their execution by assigning more resources.
-By balancing the workload within each job, LTM reduces both job execution time and the number of speculative tasks.
-Assignments of new tasks decrease the number of residual resources while the completion of running tasks increases the number of residual resources.
-They both trigger the re-allocation of residual resources.
+By balancing the workload within each job, LTM reduces both job run time and the number of speculative tasks.
+The assignments of new tasks decrease the amount of residual resources while the completion of running tasks increases the amount of residual resources.